Caderonas/webScrappingPython/README.md

 ## How to run
 Install dependencies :

-'''
-pip install Pyside6 Selenium bs4 SimpleTorrentStreaming webdriver-manager
+'pip install Pyside6 Selenium bs4 SimpleTorrentStreaming webdriver-manager'
-'''

 ## To do
 1. Change BeautifulSoup to Scrappy to optimize speed